 As marketers, we are constantly adapting to rapidly changing customer needs.
-This guide sets out to help you grow your marketing strategy with automation by highlighting the benefits, comparing the tools available and providing examples and some quick-start steps to get your campaigns up and running.
+This guide sets out to help you grow your marketing strategy with automation by highlighting the benefits, comparing the marketing software and tools available and providing examples and some quick-start steps to get your campaigns up and running.

 Navigating this guide